omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 ### 3.3 Cost and Performance

-Threre are various ways to determine cost and performance on OMG network in the context of community points.
+There are various ways to determine cost and performance on the OMG Network in the context of community points.
 Many blockchain projects develop benchmarks on a widely different basis that negates the practicality of having direct comparisons.
-We try to take the most pragmatic approach to cost and throughput assumptions with the business needs in mind, while trying to be transparent whenever possible.
+We try to take the most pragmatic approach to cost and throughput assumptions with the business needs in mind while trying to be transparent whenever possible.

-Listed below are a few dimensions of cost and performance metrics, their definitions, and associated figures to achieve an objective reasoning about network viability.
+Listed below are a few dimensions of cost and performance metrics, their definitions, and associated figures to achieve objective reasoning about network viability.

 #### 3.3.1 Throughput Performance

 ##### Maximum Theoretical Throughput

 Many projects will quote theoretical throughput.
-It is possible to judge a layer 2 performance based on its maximum throughput achievable by its design.
+It is possible to judge a Layer 2 performance based on its maximum throughput achievable by its design.

 If we were to compare to other projects in this dimension, the maximum block size for a Plasma block is at 65,536 (as limited by Merkle tree).
-Given a 12 seconds Ethereum block, the maximum block throughput would be 5,461 TPS.
+Given a 12 second Ethereum block, the maximum block throughput would be 5,461 TPS.

-Although we could try to manually fabricate 65K Transactions and submit them into a Plasma block and forego the rest of the tech stack, our point of view is that this approach has not taken into account how real world business transactions work, nor is it reflective of bottlenecks faced by real software and therefore should not be taken as a definitive figure for performance comparison.
+Although we could try to manually fabricate 65K Transactions and submit them into a Plasma block and forego the rest of the tech stack, our point of view is that this approach has not taken into account how real-world business transactions work, nor is it reflective of bottlenecks faced by real software and therefore should not be taken as a definitive figure for performance comparison.
 It is a non-productive benchmark for serious applications.

 ##### Real Application Transaction Throughput

 We wanted to demonstrate the capabilities of our system for the suitability of managing the Reddit Community Points ecosystem.
-As part of this bakeoff application process we've simulated transactions that align with Reddit's use cases on our public blockchain.
+As part of this bakeoff application process, we've simulated transactions that align with Reddit's use cases on our public blockchain.
 We elected to use our public Integration environment on Ropsten for this as the gas prices on the production Ethereum network are high.

 Our stack is built and managed using IaC (Infrastructure as Code), with our smart contracts, Terraform modules, Helm charts, and applications all versioned with SemVer.
-We have confidence in consistency of environments and the ability to serve this from our Mainnet environment.
+We have confidence in the consistency of environments and the ability to serve this from our Mainnet environment.

 We use the acronym `ST4R` to mean "Stress Test For Reddit".

 **100,000 Point Claims (Minting & Distributing points)**

 We performed an exchange of KARMA and Community Points in one transaction, as described in the smart contract section.
-However, the transactions here are missing a fee relayer and the execution is done in atomic swap with only 2 wallets.
+However, the transactions here are missing a fee relayer and the execution is done via an atomic swap with only 2 wallets.

 We use transaction metadata `ST4R CLAIM` encoded into hex as `0x000000000000000000000000000000000000000000005354345220434c41494d` for these transactions.
 We performed 119130 transactions over two hours.

-To verify use the Block Explorer at https://blockexplorer.ropsten.v1.omg.network/ or
+To verify, use the Block Explorer at https://blockexplorer.ropsten.v1.omg.network/ or

 ```
 curl --location --request POST 'https://watcher-info.ropsten.v1.omg.network/transaction.all' \